-A capable POS system can help you control loss by tracking sales, inventory and employee hours.
-Here's how:
+A capable POS system can control loss by tracking sales, inventory and employee hours.

-Sales tracking: While employees can still create false sales records to scam you, most business owners report a noticeable increase in sales and improved inventory accuracy after purchasing a new POS system.
+- Sales tracking: Most business owners report a noticeable increase in sales and improved inventory accuracy after purchasing a new POS system.
 In addition, you can easily run customized sales and inventory reports to identify sales trends, busy hours, high-selling days and so on.
-Some systems even have reports you can run that specifically flag potential fraud issues, such as a routine excess of voided sales.
+Some systems even provide reports that flag potential fraud issues, such as a routine excess of voided sales.

-Inventory tracking: Keeping your inventory accurate not only helps you with food prep and ordering, but it helps detect employee theft.
-Many restaurant owners are missing this technology.
-Instead, they track inventory by other means or even by sight, which is rarely accurate.
-Good POS systems can track food inventory by ingredient and recipe.
-Plus, they include technologies that account for waste, loss and spoilage.
-A POS system can also track vendor information, delivery dates, and bulk or catering orders.
+- Inventory tracking: An accurate inventory not only helps you with food prep and ordering, it also helps detect employee theft.
+Many restaurant owners still track inventory by other means or even by sight, which is rarely accurate.
+A good POS system, on the other hand, can track food inventory by ingredient and recipe; account for waste, loss and spoilage; and manage vendor information, delivery dates, and bulk or catering orders.

-Employee scheduling and time clocks: These technologies greatly improve payroll accuracy.
+- Employee scheduling and time clocks: POS systems can improve payroll accuracy.
 Some systems even support biometric technologies to prevent employees from clocking in for each other.
 Others capture an image of your employee as they clock in.
-Schedules can be made available online, and you can send shift changes to your employees via mobile phone.
+You can also post schedules online and send shift changes to your employees via mobile phone.

-Security cameras help deter theft, but they can also help substantially with potential liability or harassment issues as well as training or performance problems.
-Modern camera systems capture clear video recordings that you can even view on your smartphone.
+Security cameras not only help deter theft, but they can also help substantially with potential liability or harassment issues as well as training or performance problems.
+Modern camera systems include innovative features and tools, and their clear video footage is viewable on your smartphone.

-Here are a couple suggestions for using security cameras to your advantage:
+Here are a couple of ways to use security cameras to your advantage:

-Cameras should be placed by all entrances and exits, over cash registers, throughout the dining room, in the bar, and any place you store expensive inventory.
-Of course, you cannot put cameras in bathrooms or locker rooms, but anywhere else is allowed.
+- Overseeing critical locations in your restaurant: Place cameras by all entrances and exits, over cash registers, throughout the dining room, in the bar, and anywhere you store expensive inventory.
+Of course, you cannot install cameras in bathrooms or locker rooms, but anywhere else is allowed.

-Make sure your employees know that you review the recordings and can see live feeds on your phone.
-To keep it from being a negative endeavor, you can reward employees you see performing well on camera.
+- Monitoring good behavior: Make sure your employees know that you review the recordings and can see live feeds on your phone, but don’t make this only about punishing infractions.
+Reward employees you see performing well on camera as well.

 Some security systems integrate with your POS system and offer greater insight and security for your restaurant.
 For instance, these systems link transaction times with video-recording times, and they include theft-detection technologies.

-You no longer have to review hours of video to try to find a specific incident.
-Using these systems, you can search by sales transaction to find the section in the recording where the incident in question occurs.
-Many also include behavior-detection features that can be configured to alert you if the software detects a possible issue.
+You no longer have to review hours of video to find a specific incident.
+With an integrated system, you can search by sales transaction to find the section of the recording where the incident in question occurs.
+Many systems also include behavior-detection features that can alert you if the software detects a possible issue.

-These systems can be purchased together.
-Some companies offer compatible software that you can connect to your POS and surveillance system to provide these functions.
+POS and security camera systems can be purchased together.
+Some companies offer compatible software that connects to your POS and surveillance systems to provide these functions.

-Credit card scams and fraud issues are still common, despite the implementation of new technologies.
-Under new liability laws, even merchants can be held liable if your security is not up to date, so due diligence is important.
+Credit card scams and fraud issues are still common, despite advancements in technology.
+Under new liability laws, merchants can be held liable if their security is not up to date, so due diligence is essential.